Will Kansas cover the spread vs. Kentucky? Betting Trends, Record ATS

 Additional Kansas vs Kentucky Insights & Trends

-- When Kansas totaled more than 67.8 points last season, it went 11-10 against the spread and 22-2 overall.
+- Kansas went 11-10 against the spread and 22-2 overall last season when scoring more than 67.8 points.

-- Kentucky put together a 13-8 ATS record and an 18-4 overall record last season in games it scored more than 68.1 points.
+- Kentucky went 13-8 against the spread and 18-4 overall when it scored more than 68.1 points last season.

 Bet on this or any college basketball matchup at BetMGM